-Ink markings within and around the LUXEON HL2Z outline should be avoided because the height of the ink may interfere with the LED emitter self-alignment during reflow and solder stencil printing process.
+Ink markings within and around the LUXEON HL1Z outline should be avoided because the height of the ink may interfere with the LED emitter self-alignment during reflow and solder stencil printing process.
+If needed, the ink printing should be at least 2mm away from the package outline.